Set (card game): Complexity

-Using a natural generalization of Set, where the number of properties and values vary, it was shown that determining whether a set exists from a collection of dealt cards is NP-complete.
+Using a natural generalization of Set, in which the number of properties and values is allowed to vary, it has been shown that determining whether a set exists within a collection of dealt cards is NP-complete.

 Reviews

-Set appears in the February 1992 issue of Games magazine, where Eric Berlin describes the game as an "addictive, highly original game of perception and logic," and a "fascinating challenging for either solitaire or competitive play".
-It has also appeared in the 1992 Games 100 and Family Games: The 100 Best.
+Set appeared in the February 1992 issue of Games magazine, where Eric Berlin described it as an "addictive, highly original game of perception and logic" and a "fascinating challenge for either solitaire or competitive play."
+It also appeared in the 1992 Games 100 and in Family Games: The 100 Best.